-Generalized Anxiety Disorder in Elgin, IL
+Generalized Anxiety Disorder Treatment in Elgin, IL

 Generalized anxiety disorder, or GAD, is a psychiatric problem in which anxiety is not a temporary state but a chronic condition.
 While it is normal for all individuals to worry about an upcoming event such as an examination or job interview, patients with GAD are in a perpetual state of anxiety, unable to relax.
 The disorder may become so severe that it interferes with school, work or relationships.
 GAD is a very common disorder, affecting millions of individuals in the United States alone.
 More than twice as many women as men suffer from the disorder.